top of page

 A cross on Good Friday

 Easter began long ago as a celebration of new life and the start of spring.
-Over time, it became a festival with many customs and symbols enjoyed worldwide.
-Easter has its roots in Christianity, marking the resurrection of Jesus Christ.
+Over time, it became a festival rich with customs and symbols.
+Easter has its roots in Christianity.
+It marks the resurrection of Jesus Christ.
 According to Christian belief, Jesus rose from the dead three days after his crucifixion.
 This celebration began as early as the 2nd century.
-Early Christians wanted to commemorate this important event, creating the foundations of what we know today as Easter.
+Early Christians commemorated this crucial event, creating the foundations of what we recognize today as Easter.

-Good Friday is on the Friday before Easter Sunday.
-It is a statutory holiday in many parts of the world.
-Good Friday is a day when many people remember the suffering and death of Jesus.
-Easter Sunday is a joyful day celebrating Jesus' resurrection, which fills homes with hope.
-Easter Monday is not a statutory holiday for everyone, but many schools remain closed on this day to extend the festive spirit of the long Easter weekend, allowing families to have more time together and enjoy the beginning of the spring season.
+Good Friday occurs on the Friday before Easter Sunday.
+It is a statutory holiday in many regions.
+This day is when many people remember the suffering and death of Jesus.
+Easter Sunday, in contrast, is a joyful day celebrating Jesus' resurrection.
+It fills homes with hope and happiness.
+Easter Monday, while not a statutory holiday for everyone, sees many schools close.
+This allows families to extend the festive spirit of the long Easter weekend.
+Such closures provide more time together to enjoy the start of spring.

 Which Countries Celebrate Easter?

-Easter is celebrated in many countries around the world.
-In places such as Canada, the United States, Australia, and various European nations, people come together to share traditions that honour the spirit of the season.
+Easter is a global celebration.
+It takes place in many countries worldwide.
+In places like Canada, the United States, Australia, and various European nations, people unite to share traditions that honour the spirit of the season.

 Decorating Homes for Easter